 When i first found hubpages I knew there was potential.
 I had many ideas and I knew that hubpages could be the perfect vehicle for me to get those ideas out to the world.

-It did not happen over night.
-This was not a concern to me, as I approached the whole idea with realistic expectations.
+It did not happen over night, in fact, it was a very long process.
+However, this was not a concern to me, as I approached the whole idea with realistic expectations.
 I had no plans regarding how to spend my newly acquired fortune.
 I knew that it was going to require lots of hard work and dedication, both of which I was willing to give.

 Still I had to confront the fear of failure.
 I had held the dream of being a writer in my heart for most of my life, yet it was always a dream that I kept hidden from the world.
-If I published my writing on hubpages I would have to be open to the idea that others would not be interested in what I had to say.
+If I published my writing on hubpages I would have to be open to the idea that others would not be interested in what I had to say, or how I said it.
+This fear of failure has been my biggest obstacle.
 It was a difficult choice for me to make, but I knew that if I let fear win out then my dream would never have a chance.